Child dies after stabbing near Japanese school in China

 Japan has asked China to provide a detailed explanation of the facts, she added.

-Lin said earlier that the suspected attacker was arrested at the scene.
+Lin said earlier that the suspected attacker was arrested at the scene and an investigation was under way.

 Kamikawa also said it was “extremely regrettable” that the student died despite requests for caution and enhanced safety around the time of the anniversary of an incident in 1931 that triggered war between China and Japan.